Winters' Formula Calculator

 56 mmHg + 2 mmHg = 58 mmHg

-You may then proceed to the Omni pressure converter to transform the result to the unit of your choice.
+You may then proceed to the pressure conversion to the unit of your choice.

 Pss!
 The formula presented in our metabolic acidosis compensation calculator derives from the Henderson-Hasselbalch equation. 🤓